-There is no safer place for you dog or cat than inside the home.
-There are plenty of stories of vicious pranksters who have teased, injured, stolen or even killed pets that were left in their yards or allowed to roam outside on Halloween.
+There is no safer place for your dog or cat than inside the home.
+There are plenty of stories of vicious pranksters who have teased, injured, stolen or even killed pets that were left in their yards, or allowed to roam outside on Halloween.

 Pets are attracted to bright lights in a darkened room.
-Candles can be knocked over easily, spilling hot wax on furniture and carpet and potentially causing a fire.
+Candles can be knocked over easily, spilling hot wax on furniture and carpet, or potentially causing a fire.
 Curious kittens especially run the risk of getting badly burned.

 Do Not Leave Your Pet in the Car While the Kids Go Trick-or-Treating